defi-wonderland/handbook/sites/aztec/docs/stack/private-state/private-kernel.md

     - Next, it executes the main "app logic" public function calls.
     - If any of these public function calls fail or revert, the simulator can simply **discard** all changes made since the checkpoint.
 This effectively erases the `revertibleAccumulatedData` and the effects of the failed public calls, as if they never happened.
 If everything succeeds, the checkpoint is committed.

-4.  **Teardown Phase**: Finally, regardless of the outcome of the revertible phase, teardown logic (like fee payment) is executed.
+4.  **Teardown Phase**: Finally, regardless of the outcome of the revertible phase, teardown logic is executed.
+This is where transaction fees are settled (deducted from the payer) and any protocol-defined reimbursements/refunds are finalized.

 This elegant structure, with the kernel carefully sorting side-effects and the public VM executing them in phases, is what allows us to build complex applications that atomically interact with both private and public state.